sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 ##### Relational Data Model (CQL):-

 #### Cassandra Query Language (CQL) allows you to model data in a way that resembles traditional relational databases.
 While it maintains CQL's benefits, it still adheres to Cassandra's distributed architecture.

+##### Hierarchical Data Model:-

+#### This model allows you to represent hierarchical data structures like directories and file systems.
+Ideal for managing and querying hierarchical data efficiently.